How Old Is Too Old? Thoughts On Trick or Treating Teens

 I didn’t want to be that house that the teens egged, TPed, or decorated with shaving cream, so I begrudgingly dropped a Kit Kat, Milky Way and Reese’s Peanut Butter Cup into each of their pillowcases.

-The young man must have Tweeted or Snapchatted or accessed whatever the current mode of teen communication they use to send messages—because after the couple left, we received an influx of similar-looking delinquents.
+The young man must have Tweeted or Snapchatted or accessed whatever the current mode of teen communication they use to send messages—because after the couple left, we received an influx of similar-looking teenagers.

 I’m guessing he said something along the lines of, “House #80 is giving out mad candy.
 And be sure to check out the weird dude dressed as Harry Potter.”